On the Stability of Periodic Traveling Waves for the Modified Kawahara Equation: Introduction

 \be u_t+u^pu_x+\gamma u_{xxx}-u_{xxxxx}=0, \ee where $p\geq1$ is an integer.
-In fact, for the case $p=1$, the authors in \cite{ACN} has determined the stability of explicit periodic traveling waves solution of the form
+In fact, for the case $p=1$, the authors in \cite{ACN} established the orbital stability of explicit periodic traveling waves solution of the form

 where $a$, $b$ and $d$ are real parameters.
 Here $\dn$ represents the Jacobi elliptic function of dnoidal type, $K=K(k)$ is the complete elliptic integral of the first kind, $E=E(k)$ is the complete elliptic integral of the second kind and both of them depend on the elliptic modulus $k\in(0,1)$ (see \cite{bird} for additional details).
-The method used in \cite{ACN} to obtain the stability was an adaptation of the method in \cite{AP}. \\ Regarding the orbital stability of solitary waves, Albert \cite{albert1} established that the solitary wave $\phi(x)=\mbox{sech}^4(bx)$, where $b$ is uniquely determined by a single wave-speed $\omega=\omega_0$ (there is no smooth curve of explicit solitary waves), is a stable solution for the equation $(\ref{horder1})$ with $p=1$.
+The method used in \cite{ACN} to obtain the stability was an adaptation of the method in \cite{AP}. \\ Regarding the orbital stability of solitary waves, Albert \cite{albert1} determined that the solitary wave $\phi(x)=\mbox{sech}^4(bx)$, where $b$ is uniquely determined by a single wave-speed $\omega=\omega_0$ (there is no smooth curve of explicit solitary waves), is a stable solution for the equation $(\ref{horder1})$ with $p=1$.
 To do so, the author used the orthogonality of Gegenbauer polynomials to prove that the quantity $\mathcal{I}=\langle\mathcal{L}\Phi,\Phi\rangle$ is strictly negative (see Lemma $\ref{prop2}$).

 The explicit periodic solution for the equation $(\ref{ode-wave})$ is given by

 where $a$ and $b$ depends smoothly on the wave speed $\omega$.\\ Since the explicit solution in $(\ref{solkawa1})$ is determined, it is possible to use the approach in \cite{AN} in order to determine the behaviour of the nonpositive spectrum of $\mathcal{L}$ in $(\ref{operator})$.
 With the previous knowledge of the nonpositive spectrum of $\mathcal{L}$, we are able to use the recent developments in \cite{ANP} and \cite{Stuart} to establish a result of orbital stability for positive and periodic solutions associated to the equation $(\ref{horder})$. \\ Next section is devoted to present the basic framework of stability.
 In Section 3, we present the existence of a positive solution for the equation $(\ref{ode-wave})$ and our result of orbital stability in the energy space $H_{per}^{2}([0,L])$.